Maya-Sanchez/non-profit_template/README.md

 <!-- in this assignment I've created a website for a nonexistant non-profit organization tha supports artic wildlife -->

+The website allows the user to donat to wildlife in the artic as well as become and member and become a part of the community.

+Link to the github repository: https://github.com/Maya-Sanchez/non-profit_template.git

 Assignment Specifications: